Genetic and environmental factors that increase the risk of migraine headaches

 So why would the ketogenic diet or having ketones potentially help with migraine headaches?

-Another reason that ketones or being on the KD would be helpful in prevention of migraines is because of the anti-inflammatory effect of ketones.
-Neuroinflammation is inflammation medicated by the release of neuropeptides of the nerve fibers in the brain.
-It is the physiological mechanism of a migraine attacks.
-Indirect evidence that inflammation is the mediator of a migraine attack is during a migraine attack is based on the increased levels of inflammatory peptides during a migraine and the fact that non-steroidal anti-inflammatory drugs are often effective treatment for acute migraine headache.(Pietrobon, 2013)
+Another reason that ketones or being on the KD would be helpful in the prevention of migraines is due to the anti-inflammatory effect of ketones.
+Neuroinflammation is inflammation mediated by the release of neuropeptides of the nerve fibers in the brain.
+It is the physiological mechanism of a migraine attack.
+Indirect evidence that inflammation is the mediator of a migraine attack is during a migraine attack is based on the increased levels of inflammatory peptides during a migraine and the fact that non-steroidal anti-inflammatory drugs are often an effective treatment for an acute migraine headache.(Pietrobon, 2013)

 There are several different mechanisms for the anti-inflammatory effects of ketones.
 First of all, compared to glucose metabolism, ketone metabolism produces fewer reactive oxygen species (ROS).
 ROS contribute to inflammation.
 Secondarily, the neurotransmitter Adenosine is increased with the KD.
 Adenosine has been shown to decreases both central and peripheral inflammatory.
 (Masino, 2013) (Dupuis, 2016) Lastly, ketones have been shown to block the NLRP3 inflammasome.
 Activation of NLRP3 inflammasome leads to the release of pro-inflammatory cytokines.
 (Youm, 2015)